 The Super Bowl Legacy Grant Program will provide grants to programs concentrated on four pillars:

 - Education – improving access to quality education for youth,

 - Diversity, equity, inclusion and social justice – driving positive action for equality and accessibility,

 - Environment and sustainability- implementing food recovery and recycling initiatives,

 - Health and wellness – improving the overall well-being of residents, primarily focusing on youth.

 “Creating positive community impact is paramount to our mission,” said Jay Parry, president and chief executive officer of the Arizona Super Bowl Host Committee.
 “To create sustained benefit, we will partner with high-energy nonprofits who work tirelessly to create transformative impact around the state.”

 Proposals from eligible, local 501(c)(3) organizations in operation for at least three years should directly serve Arizona residents.
 Full details and the application are available on azsuperbowl.com/legacy.
 The Super Bowl Legacy Grant Program application period is open from Aug.
 2 through Aug.
 29.

-“We look forward to working with the Arizona Super Bowl Host Committee on this season’s Super Bowl Legacy Grant Program and providing support to incredible nonprofit organizations across the state,” said Alexia Gallagher, executive director of NFL Foundation and NFL vice president of philanthropy.
+“We look forward to working with the Arizona Super Bowl Host Committee on this season’s Super Bowl Legacy Grant Program and providing support to incredible nonprofit organizations across the state,” said Alexia Gallagher, executive director of NFL Foundation and NFL vice president of property-homes.